Is Alcohol-Free Wine Vegan? Plus 10 Of The Best To Try

 Not all alcohol-free wines are vegan.
 Some wines use animal sourced ingredients during the latter stages of production making these unsuitable for vegans.
 However, there are a number of vegan alcohol-free wines on offer.

-Here we have a look at what makes some wines non-vegan and the vegan friendly alternatives on offer, followed by review of our 10 best vegan alcohol-free wines.
+Here we have a look at what makes some wines non-vegan and the vegan friendly alternatives on offer, followed by 10 of the best vegan alcohol-free wines for you to try.

 Aren’t All Alcohol-Free Wines Vegan?